integreat-io/map-transform/README.md

 #### Keys on the transform object
 In essence, the keys on the transform object will be the keys on the target object.
-You may, however, specifiy a key with dot notation, which will be split out to child objects on the target.
+You may, however, specify a key with dot notation, which will be split out to child objects on the target.
 You can also specify the child objects directly on the transform object, so in most cases this is just a matter of taste.